Pratikshinde55/Ansible-setup-onAWS/README.md

-on psadmin general user :
+On "psadmin" general user (Master Node):

-check all hosts are connected or not:
+Check all hosts are connected or not:

       $ ansible all -m ping
       $ vi web.yml
       $ ansible-playbook web.yml

 play-book: